Buying an RV is a big deal. Don’t let anyone tell you it is not!

 We have compiled a list of tips, red flags, and other warnings to help you make a good decision when RV shopping.

 These can apply to new or used RV’s or whether you are buying from a private seller or RV dealership.

 Ready to know when to walk away and not buy the RV?

-This post contains affiliate links, we receive a small commission from purchases made with these links
+This post contains affiliate links, we receive a commission from purchases made with these links

 Does the seller make you feel uncomfortable?

 You should feel comfortable when you are looking at an RV(s).

 If you don’t feel like your needs are being heard or understood, don’t buy the RV and walk away!

 It’s not worth your time or money to go along with a dealer or private seller that just isn’t listening to you or respecting your needs.

 Can you really trust someone that takes you to look at motorhomes in the $100K price range, when you want to see fifth wheels under $50K?